 Unknown data in sections that require entries

-Asserting a null flavor at the section level for sections with entries required by the document template or MU3 data requirements is not permitted.
-These include sections detailing patient allergies, immunizations, medications, problems, procedures, and results.
+The following guidelines clarify the use of the “No Information” nullflavor=”NI” pattern for section with no information:

+When data is available for a CCDS data element that is not required by the document template for the type of C-CDA document being created, the CCDS data elements need to be populated because all ToC documents require CCDS data elements to be populated.
+Examples include Goals and Health Concerns for Transitions of Care (b)(1) criteria.

+When data for a CCDS data element is not available and the data element is required by the Document Template for the type of C-CDA document being created, those data elements need to be included using the HL7 recommended “No Information” pattern from the Example Task Force.

+In cases where a SUT includes as part of the generated document sections which are optional for the document template and contain No Information, then they will be validated to follow the HL7 Example Task Force recommendations.

 The machine-readable data required within these sections are specified for clinical best practice and should not be completely omitted.
 In these instances, unknown information may be used on the specific act, such as a Procedure Activity.
 Additionally, text describing any reasoning for the unknown information and a code indicating the precise unknown information are encouraged.

 The key is to describe any unknown information as explicitly as possible to ensure accurate communication.
 Further guidance and examples are provided in Chapter 3.6 of the C-CDA Implementation Guide.
-The CMS Final Rule for EHR Incentive Program, Stage 2 also reinforces this concept, as quoted below.
+The 2015 Edition CEHRT requirements also reinforce this concept, as quoted below.

 “In our proposed rule we went further and said that if the provider does not have the information available to populate one or more of the fields listed, either because they can be excluded from recording such information (for example, vital signs) or because there is no information to record (for example, laboratory tests), the provider may leave the field(s) blank.
 The only exception to this is the problem list, medication list, and medication allergy list”.

-In other words, problems, medications, and medication allergies cannot simply be “left blank”, but must include the section and a null value describing the unknown data.
+In other words, problems, medications, and medication allergies cannot simply be “left blank”.
+The document must include the section and a null value.
+For these sections, the narrative text must explicitly indicate that the information is unknown..

 Irrelevant (Not Pertinent) Data

-A circumstance where too much information or irrelevant data is provided presents opportunity for information overload and may have an undesirable impact on patient care.
-For example, MU3 requires the inclusion of medications.
-All current and active medications must be clear to the recipient, so detailing all historical medications is not recommended.
+In some circumstances, sharing too much information or irrelevant data can cause information overload and may have an undesirable impact on patient care.
 Creators of CDA documents must be mindful of the purpose of the document as well as the intended use so that only clinically relevant data is sent.
+Results from the recent HL7 Relevant and Pertinent Survey (add link- TBD or omit link if not available prior to ballot reconciliation for this document) suggest that systems consuming CDA documents should incorporate tools that improve the way information shared through a CDA document is viewed and processed.
+The survey includes additional recommendations for determining data relevance and pertinence.

 Representing “No-Known” Information vs. “No Information”

-There is a distinction to be made between representing “No Information”, where the author of the relevant CDA element cannot explicitly declare the presence or absence of some information, versus the case where the author is explicitly stating that there is “No Known” information.
+There is a distinction to be made between representing “No Information” (i.e., missing or unknown information – see 4.1.4), in the case where the author of the relevant CDA element cannot explicitly declare the presence or absence of some information, versus the case where the author is explicitly stating that there is “No Known” information.
+It is the difference between these statements: “I don’t know if the patient has any allergies” (no information) and “The patient states that he is not allergic to anything” (no known).